 2. Use Valet Parking Service

-3. Check in Online
+3. Check-in Online

 Most airlines now have a luggage drop off only section for those who have already checked in online.
 You have done all the paperwork and all you have to do is drop off your bags.

 4. Carry on Only

 If you are flying south, you don't need a lot of clothing.
-Pack a few sarongs, shorts, non wrinkle pants, and for a ladies a cute strappy dress or two and you are good to go.
+Pack a few sarongs, shorts, non-wrinkle pants, and for a ladies, a cute strappy dress or two and you are good to go.

 If you have a pointy object, liquids larger than 100ml or aerosol cans, they are taken away at security and thrown away.
 Start packing in advance and then go through your luggage once or twice before you leave and scale down.

 Don't be that guy in front of George Clooney in Up in the Air, be George Clooney!

 We also carry our computers a separate canvas shopping bag when checking in and when going through security, it's easy access and takes the weight out of your carryon.
 We wear slip on shoes with clean and nice socks.